 For some personal recommendations, fresh fruit might have a poor calories per ounce ratio but I generally bring a couple because it’s a really nice treat.
 Also make sure you practice leave no trace camping.
 If you pack it in, make sure you pack it out.

-So, that should give you an idea of some of the most common long distance back packing meals.
+So, that should give you an idea of some of the most common long distance back packing meals and ultralight backpacking foods.
 Your choices are obviously very personal, so, choose what’s right for you.
 When you’re considering food make sure you choose food with good nutritional value while keeping weight low.